carbon-language/carbon-lang/flang/documentation/parsing.md

 local rewrites of the parse tree once it can be disambiguated by symbols and types.

-Formally speaking, this parser is based on recursive descent with localized backtracking.
+Formally speaking, this parser is based on recursive descent with localized backtracking (specifically, it will not backtrack into a successful reduction to try its other alternatives).
 It is not generated as a table or code from a specification of the Fortran grammar; rather, it _is_ the grammar, as declaratively respecified in C++ constant expressions using a small collection of basic token recognition objects and a library of "parser combinator" template functions that compose them to form more complicated recognizers and their correspondences to the construction of parse tree values.

 Unparsing
 ---------